Sometimes a degree isn’t the ultimate goal . . .

 - explore topics you are passionate about.

 If any of these sound like you, non-degree status is the perfect solution.

 Anyone who has earned a high school diploma or passed a high-school equivalency exam is welcome to take non-degree courses at BMCC.
 Including,

 - Visiting students from other colleges

-- Students who have already earned a degree
+- Students who have already earned a college degree

 How to apply as a non-degree student:

-- Complete the Non-Degree Application.
-(You will be redirected to create a free user account with Dynamic Forms.)
+- Complete a Non-Degree Application.
+(You will be redirected to create a free user account with Dynamic Forms, our online application program.)